komalkumar16364251/7043SCN---Generative-AI-and-Reinforcement-Learning--/README.md

 # Efficient QLoRA Adaptation of a Compact LLM for Python Code Generation

-## MSc Data Science and Computational Intelligence Project
+## 7043SCN - Generative AI and Reinforcement Learning - 2526JANMAR

 This project implements efficient fine-tuning of a compact Large Language Model (LLM) for Python code generation using QLoRA (Quantized Low-Rank Adaptation).
 QLoRA enables parameter-efficient fine-tuning by freezing the base model weights and training low-rank adapter layers.